 Other benefits of assertive communication include:

-- Setting and keeping personal and professional boundaries, which increases self-esteem, self-confidence, and self-respect
+- Setting and keeping personal and professional boundaries, which increases self-esteem, self-confidence, self-control, and self-respect

 - Implementing a communication style where thoughts, emotions, ideas, opinions, and decisions are clearly discussed, leaving little room for misunderstandings

 - Creating a team where a healthy communication style is the status quo (which results in better workplace relationships, increased productivity, and employee retention rates)

 - Decreasing conflict by creating a culture of respect, instead of one where team members walk all over each other

 - Becoming a more directive, decisive, and transparent leader